 After proving creditworthiness via multiple successful group loan cycles, and demonstrating growth in their businesses, associates can qualify for a larger, individual business loan.
 Others with a credit history or guarantor can begin with an individual loan.
 These associates are also invited to participate in special financial trainings and events within the Esperanza network to continue growing as entrepreneurs.

 We recognize the need for adequate housing to combat hopelessness, create stability for families, and decrease the risk of disease.
 Improving one’s living conditions plays an important role in increasing economic and social mobility.
 After they have built up good credit within their BDE, loan associates can apply for home improvement loans through Esperanza and access the capital necessary to better their housing situation.

-Because a good education is imperative in breaking the cycles of poverty, Esperanza, along with partner organization Edify, supports small private schools through loans that ultimately provide long-term and self-sustaining solutions.
+Quality education is imperative in breaking the cycles of poverty.
+Esperanza, along with partner organization Edify, supports small private schools through loans that ultimately provide long-term and self-sustaining solutions.
 These schools are committed to offering Christ-centered curricula and high-quality education to their communities.
 They often choose to use their loan capital to renovate or expand their classrooms, branch into technology resources for the students, or provide training for the proprietor and teachers.